Lisa’s family says she’s been hospitalized multiple times for alcohol-related accidents

 Center, and chairman of the Dr. Phil Advisory Board

 .
-On Friday’s episode,
+On Monday’s episode,

 he explains how opioid dependency changes the brain.